RudrenduMahindar/Parallel-and-distributed-computing/README.md

 # Parallel-and-distributed-computing
-Course assignments in Fall 2019
+Course assignments in Fall 2019.
+Codes will be uploaded soon.